camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 # One Process Engine With Tenant-Identifiers

 A process engine can handle multiple tenants by adding a tenant identifier (e.g. tenant-id) to the deployment.
 This identifier is propagated to all data that are created from the deployment (e.g. process definitions, process instances etc.).
 In order to access only data for a specific tenant, the process engine queries allow to filter by a tenant-id.
 A calling application must make sure to filter according to the correct tenant.

+{{< note title="LDAP Identity Service" class="warning" >}}
+Currently, the [LDPA Identity Service]({{< relref "user-guide/process-engine/identity-service.md#the-ldap-identity-service" >}}) doesn't support multi-tenancy.
+That means it is not possible to get tenants from LDAP and the transparent multi-tenancy access restrictions doesn't work by default.
+{{< /note >}}

 ## Data isolation